 - The student-athlete must be enrolled in a minimum of three credit courses totalling nine credit hours in each semester in which they participate in ACAC competition.

 - In order to retain playing eligibility at The King's University, all student-athletes must maintain a minimum 2.0 GPA for the year (both fall and winter terms).
 Your eligibility is based on your Annual GPA.

 Years of Eligibility

-- A student-athlete shall be considered to have used 1 year of ACAC eligibility if he/she has participated in one scheduled ACAC contest.
+- A student-athlete shall be considered to have used one year of ACAC eligibility if he/she has participated in one scheduled ACAC contest.
 The appearance of the student's name on a game report shall be interpreted as indicating participation in that game. (*Does not apply to pre-season/exhibition contests).

 - All Student-Athletes must complete the Mid-Term Academic Progress Report during each term and turn in to their respective Head Coach in October & February.

 - It is the student athlete's responsibility to make sure he or she has enough credits and the appropriate courses to graduate.
-Each student is assigned a Faculty Advisor to help formulate a plan to complete his/her degree in an appropriate timeframe.
+Each student is assigned a Faculty Advisor to help formulate a plan to complete his/her degree in an appropriate time-frame.

 - Failure to raise the Annual GPA to at least 2.0 will preclude participation on an intercollegiate-athletic team until such time as the Annual GPA of 2.0 is achieved.
 The student may have to wait until the Winter Term before he/she is eligible to play.

 - Based on specific programs at King's, student-athletes may also be placed on Academic Probation.